 Whilst teaching in Bournemouth Jo was a Lead Teacher for Phonics and had significant experience as a local authority moderator for Early Years, Key Stage One and Key Stage Two.

-Jo is the Standards Lead for Early Years across the Trust providing support for schools with a particular focus on Early Years and English.
+Prior to taking on the leadership role across the two schools, Jo led Early Years across the Trust providing support for schools with a particular focus on Early Years and English.

 Jeremy Harrison (Headteacher - Hillside First School)

 After working for a time as an archaeologist with the Museum of London, Jeremy decided to share his love of history and learning with future generations and trained as a teacher at Christchurch College in Canterbury.
 He has been a teacher since 1989 and since 2005, Headteacher of three different schools in Dorset.

 At Hillside Community First School, Verwood, Jeremy has been Headteacher since September 2014.
 Prior to taking up this post Jeremy was Headteacher at St. Mary’s CE VC First School in West Moors and before that at St. Mark’s CE VA First School in Swanage.

 Jeremy is passionate about education and ensuring that all children regardless of background or ability receive the best educational chances.
 He looks forward to the partnership opportunities that working with the Wimborne Academy Trust will bring.

 Ron Jenkinson (Headteacher – St Michael’s CE Middle School; Executive Headteacher -- Emmanuel CE Middle School)